About this listing

 If you end up on Prince Street, be sure to visit the Dutch Museum which was originally the 17th century residence of the Dutch Governor.
 Pettah is also of the most ethnically mixed parts of the city and the streets are dotted with several interesting Mosques, Hindu Kovils, Churches and Buddhist Temples.
 Next to it is the transport hub with the main railway and bus stations.

-a beautiful 170 year old colonial house, the home of a famous srilankan dancer.
+a beautiful 170 year old colonial house, the home of a famous SriLankan dancer.
 Close to Fort and along the Port in the heart of Colombo city.
-The house is airy and spacious and guests can sit out in the garden.
+The house is airy and spacious and we are happy to welcome guests to a home away from home environment.

 Interaction with Guests